LCA-EET/LCA/readme.md

 ### EE Playthrough Parameters
 <a name="a_ee_params"></a>
-For non-EET playthroughs, you can adjust certain parameters to reflect actions that CHARNAME took in a prior game of the series.
+For non-EET playthroughs, you can adjust certain parameters to reflect actions that Gorion's Ward took in a prior game of the series.
 The parameters file is %MOD_FOLDER%/bg2/lca_bg2_params.txt.
 Open it and make any desired changes prior to installing the LCA mod.

 ### LCA Explicit Mod
 <a name="a_lca_explicit"></a>